Mathematics Advisory Exam (MAE)

 Also, incoming freshmen MUST have a math placement BEFORE attending online Highlander Orientation sessions.

 The MAE is an online placement test that uses ALEKS PPL as it's tool for assessment.
 The expectation is that students will take an initial assessment in ALEKS PPL, do some preparation and then take a final proctored assessment to determine the class that they will be able to enroll in.

-The fee of $50 will be assessed to the student's account after they have taken the final proctored exam.
+The fee of $50 will be assessed to the student's account once an ALEKS account is created.

 Non-UCR students will need to pay before registering in ALEKS PPL.